Tech is taking maintenance operations by storm.

 A big challenge for today’s maintenance technicians is that they have access to data on the go, but it’s difficult to handle on a smartphone or tablet.

-Between thumbing through the text and organizing it all, there’s a lot of data within a Computerized Maintenance Management System (CMMS).
+Between thumbing through the text and organizing it all, there’s a lot of data within a Maintenance Management software.
 This is where natural language processing comes in.

 The latest maintenance solutions are developing mobile applications with speech recognition.
 This means the technician can talk to a device to automate tasks while on the go.